ConsolidatedSky/NEFARAM/README.md

 Press G for the Survival Wheel, with tons of useful actions to do.

+Children are disabled by default, if you want to reenable them like for the aretino quest go to MCM > Sex Lab - Sexual Fame > Base Settings > Uncheck disable children.

 Feel free to edit the MCMs of mods, most do not pose issues apart from gameplay and balance changes, but do so at your own risk, for example if you reenable decapitations in violens you have a 50% chance to also decapitate your PC when you decapitate someone (CTD)

 ### DONE !
 You can save and never have to do this again !
-Unless you update the list of course ;)
+Unless you update the list of course ;) .
+You should be fine even changing your race if you want to.

 ## Resources
 Keyboard layout :